-Best has extracted material (approximately one thousand items) about Peckham and its environs (including pamphlets and ephemera, press cuttings, books, films, index cards, maps and photographs) from the Southwark Local History Archive and is representing this archival material within the installation.
+In The Subject Index Best has extracted material (approximately 1,000 items) about Peckham and its environs (including pamphlets and ephemera, press cuttings, books, films, index cards, maps and photographs) from the Southwark Archives (Local History library in Borough) and is representing this archival material within the installation.

 The subject index that has been created by the Archive, describes the categorisation of their archive.
 It existed as a very sibstantial stapled sheaf of A4 pages.
-This index is alphabetical and based on the ‘dewey decimal system’; it is the primary method by which visitors navigate the archive.
+This index is alphabetical and based on the Dewey Decimal system.
+It is the primary method by which visitors navigate the archive.
 Best’s interest in the index is manifold.
 Partly that it appears to be a rational system for navigation but in fact is inevitably subjective, it depends on the choices made by the archivist whose responsibility it is to file the items.
 The parallels between 100 years before and current times, in terms of socio-political is explored and manifested.
 How much have times changed, the policies of Austerity, and process of Gentirification sometimes recreate similar conditions and issues.
 Underpinning Best’s research is an insistence on the subjective research process.

 Best likens the project at Peckham Platform to an “embassy – one territory camping in another”.
-In this case, an archive – replete with filing cabinets, archivist’s desk and a photocopier – will occupy the gallery.
+In this case, an archive – replete with filing cabinets, archivist’s desk and a photocopier – occupied the gallery.
 Visitors to the exhibition not only found items of historical interest to look at – they also found gaps in what the archive does not represent.
 Best said:

 “Working in the archive, I’ve been fascinated by the gaps in our view of reality.
 An archive may look seamless but in fact it is not; anything that is not mentioned has the appearance of not having happened.”